Cyber security

 See: cpe.org.uk/dstemplates.

-NHS Digital’s CareCERT will offer advice and guidance to support health and social care organisations to respond effectively and safely to cyber security threats.
+NHS England’s CareCERT will offer advice and guidance to support health and social care organisations to respond effectively and safely to cyber security threats.
 They will plan to do so through a number of programmes:

 - CareCERT Assure – interested with organisation’s cyber security preparedness.